aliasgwynplaine/aliasgwynplaine.github.io/_posts/2025-07-08-proxmox-dev-guide.md

 This component is important for developing purposes.
 You may want to read it and see what functions can be used in case you have some task that it's likely to be executed frequently, e.g., running a command, getting stats for a file, getting the name of the current node, etc.

 It also contains different package that define clases that are inherit by all the the other components.
+###  pve-guest-common
+The component that contain helpers to manage the vms from the guest perspective.
+One important package you could find in this component is `PVE::AbstractConfig`, which may be used (inherited) to define the config files (in the pmxcfs) in case you want to add a new technology (like another type of vm different from `lxc` or `qemu`).

+Another important component may be `PVE::AbstractMigrate`.
 ### pve-cluster
 This component contains the `pmxcfs` (written in C).
 This filesystem is shared between the nodes and uses FUSE and corosync[^1].